Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • And much more.

 WordPress supports HubSpot as a featured integration so it’s built natively into WordPress.
+WordPress integrates easily with HubSpot and other marketing automation platforms, allowing you to enhance your site's functionality without complex setups.

 Likewise, say you’re using Microsoft Dynamics 365 with your Sitecore subscription, and wish to retain this integration after your migration so that you have: